ZJVieth/dev-diary/webdev/css/css-underline-animations.md

 <[underline
 <[animation

-<~Multiple CSS animations for underlining text on hover for example.~>
+<°Multiple CSS animations for underlining text on hover for example.°>

 [https://dev.to/afif/100-underline-overlay-animation-the-ultimate-css-collection-4p40]